ybrunken/NeuralNetworkTester/README.md

       ```
       pip install scipy‑1.0.0‑cpxx‑cpxxm‑xx.whl
       ```
       where you have to use the name of the file you just downloaded.
-After that, you should have sucessfully installed NumPy.
+After that, you should have sucessfully installed SciPy.

 ## Usage